papertrail/remote_syslog2/README.md

 Precompiled binaries for Mac, Linux and Windows are available on the [remote_syslog2 releases page][releases].

-Untar the package and copy the "remote_syslog" executable into your $PATH.
+Untar the package, copy the "remote_syslog" executable into your $PATH, and then customize the included example_config.yaml with the log file paths to read and the host/port to log to.
+These can also be specified as command-line arguments (below).

 ## Usage